 Move to the next level in the training

 After repeating the phrase for several days in rest-related situations, you can begin to invite your dog to calm down, for example, in your lap.
 When they are just about to rest, you can repeat the saying to them in the same way you did before when they had started to rest on their own.
-Only do this when your dog is in a good state to rest, such as at the end of exercise or after a puzzle toy meal.
+Only do this when your dog is in a good state to rest, such as at the end of exercise or after an enrichment.

 If your dog seems to be starting to calm down when they hear the soothing phrase, you can record it as your voice audio clip.